 Get your chocolate frosted donuts here!
 This chocolate glazed yeast donut recipe is easy to make, with step-by-step pictures and instructions.
 Don’t forget the sprinkles!

 My family LOVES donuts.
 If I’m being honest, they are not my favorite.
-Unless they are home-made and fresh, like my Pumpkin Donuts with Maple Glaze, and these Chocolate Glazed Donuts.
+Unless they are homemade donuts, and super fresh, like my Pumpkin Donuts with Maple Glaze, and these Chocolate Glazed Donuts.
 Yum!

 Lots of people are intimidated by making fried donuts at home.
 But you don’t have to be!
 Having the proper tools helps.
 And by the proper tools, this is what I mean: